awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-efs-mounting.md

 **Action to Take**
 You can resolve this error by unmounting the file system, and then remounting the file system on the Amazon EC2 instance\.
 For more information about unmounting your Amazon EFS file system, see [Unmounting File Systems](mounting-fs-mount-cmd-general.md#unmounting-fs)\.

+## Unmounting a File System Fails<a name="troubhleshooting-unmounting"></a>

+If your file system is busy, you can't unmount it\.

+**Action to Take**
+You can resolve this issue in the following ways:
++ Wait for all read and write operations to finish, and then attempt the `umount` command again\.
++ Force the `umount` command to finish with the `-f` option\.
+**Warning**
+Forcing an unmount interrupts any data read or write operations that are currently in process for the file system\.